thoughtbot/ruby-science/book/solutions/replace_subclasses_with_strategies.md

 end
 ```

-When using switching from inheritance to composition, you need to add a new word
+When switching from inheritance to composition, you need to add a new word to
-to the application's vocabulary.
-Before, we had questions, and different
+the application's vocabulary.
+Before, we had questions, and different subclasses
-subclasses of questions handled the variations in behavior and data.
-Now, we're
+of questions handled the variations in behavior and data.
+Now, we're switching
-switching to a model where there's only one question class, and question will
+to a model where there's only one question class, and question will compose
-compose _something_ that will handle the variations.
-In our case, that
+_something_ that will handle the variations.
+In our case, that _something_ is a
-_something_ is a "submittable."
-In our new model, each question is just a
+"submittable."
+In our new model, each question is just a question, and every
-question, and every question composes a submittable that decides how the
+question composes a submittable that decides how the question can be submitted.
-question can be submitted.
-Thus, our first extracted class is called
+Thus, our first extracted class is called `OpenSubmittable,` extracted from
-`OpenSubmittable,` extracted from `OpenQuestion.`
+`OpenQuestion.`

 Let's move our first method over to `OpenSubmittable`: